 Bonds for safe investment...

 Bonds are debt instruments that are issued by companies, municipalities and governments to raise funds for financing their capital expenditure.
 By purchasing a bond. an investor loans money for a fixed period of time at a predetermined interest rate.
 While the interest is paid to the bond holder at regular intervals, the principal amount is repaid at a later date, known as the maturity date.
-While both bonds and stocks are securities , the principle difference between the two is that bond holders are lenders, while stockholders are the owners of the organization.
+While both bonds and stocks are securities , the principal difference between the two is that bond holders are lenders, while stockholders are the owners of the organization.

 Types of Bonds